Scribes and Scholars: Medieval Education in France

 Housing and other Costs

 Participants must arrange their own housing in Paris.
-The Paideia Institute has negotiated discounted group rates with trusted housing providers in hotel accommodations.
-Approximate rates for each type of lodging for the duration of the program are listed below.
-Contact information for housing providers and group discount codes will be provided upon acceptance.
+The Paideia Institute has negotiated discounted group rates with trusted housing providers in centrally located hotels.
+Contact information for housing providers and group discount codes (if available) will be provided upon acceptance.
+Participants are also welcome to book accommodations in dorms, hotels, or apartments of their choice.
+Estimated rates for each type of lodging for the duration of the program are listed below (subject to availability).

 Airfare, transportation to and from the airport, daily expenses for meals, and spending money are not included in the cost of tuition.
 The cost of life in Paris can vary greatly depending on one’s tastes, but at the very least we recommend that participants budget €30/day for food.
 If applicable, please consider exchange rates when planning your budget.